navonodjoseph/whisper/README.md

 # whisper
-Simple experiment with whisper AI
+Simple experiment with Whisper AI

 ## Background
 ###
-Whisper AI is described as a speech recognition model.
-It's an AI tool that is designed to recognize speech, translate, transcribe, build captions, among other things.
+Whisper AI is a speech recognition model.
+It's an AI tool designed by Open AI that recognizes and transcribes audio files.
+It's extremely fast and adaptable, and you can adjust your model size to either improve accuracy (larger) or speed (smaller).
+The tool can write captions, translate languages, and search text for language patterns.
+It is really fun to experiment with.

 ## Getting started
 I'm going to give a quick over view of what you need to get started then run through some of the experiments I tried.